AS9102 Standard: A Quick Guide

 What’s the Difference Between AS9102A and AS9102B?

 The original AS9102 standard, process and requirements were issued in 2000.
-Since then, the SAE has released two revisions:
+Since then, the SAE has released three revisions:

 How Are AS9102 Inspections Performed?